xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 public int HourSum => OfferItems.Sum(m => m.Hours);
 ```

-We first load the entire collection and sum up after wards in memory.
+We first load the entire collection and sum up afterwards in memory.
 The reason for this is pretty simple by looking at the datatype of `OfferItems`.
 It's a `XPCollection<SlowOfferItemWithLinq>`.
 In order to let the database the work, we need to make sure we work with an `IQueryable<SlowOfferItemWithLinq>`.

 ### Linq to the rescue with IQueryable